Pointe shoe: Construction

-Every dancer has unique feet, with variations that include toe length and shape, arch flexibility, and mechanical strength.
+Every dancer has unique feet, with variations that include toe length and shape, midfoot and ankle flexibility, and mechanical strength.
 Consequently, most pointe shoe manufacturers produce more than one model of shoe, with each model offering a different fit, as well as custom fitted shoes.
 Regardless of the manufacturer or model, however, all pointe shoes share two important structural features that enable dancers to dance on the tips of their toes: